qyghyg/F-SegNet/README.md

 # F-SegNet
-This project uses deep learning to automatically detect fractures in deep hard rock
+This project uses deep learning to detect fractures in hard rock